BePower/bepower.github.io/docs/roaming/CPO/test-env.md

 ## OCPI

-BeCharge supports OCPI integration for connection to other MSPs.
+Be Charge supports OCPI integration for connection to other MSPs.

 ### CPO Versions URL